National Tsing Hua University Regulations for the Supervision of Student Club Activities

 Article 31 Punishments

-Under any of the following circumstances, the DSA may issue a warning, suspend club activities, reorganize a club, or disband a student club:
+Under any of the following circumstances, the DSA may issue a warning, suspend club activities, suspend the right for a club to use DSA managed venues, reorganize a club, or disband a student club:

 (1) A club engages in illegal activities.